-We have revised our procedures and will be working with parents and carers to improve attendance and punctuality.
-This is because research has shown that regular attendance and good punctuality are crucial factors in pupils achieving their full potential.
+Attendance is a priority at Lawn Manor Academy; this is because research has shown that regular attendance and good punctuality are crucial factors in pupils achieving their full potential.

 Lawn Manor Academy is committed to providing a full and efficient education to all, and encouraging our pupils to strive for excellence.
 Therefore, for a pupil to reach their full educational achievement, a high level of attendance is essential.

 Pupils who attend school regularly also feel more connected to their community, develop important social skills and friendships and are significantly more likely to be set up for a strong future.
-Good attendance is an expectation of employers and it is proven to have the biggest impact on student outcomes than any other factor, apart from good teaching of course.
+Good attendance is an expectation of employers and it is proven to have the biggest impact on pupil outcomes than any other factor, apart from good teaching of course.

 We wish to work in partnership with parents and carers and so are seeking your full support in ensuring that your child attends school every day and on time.
 We are always pleased to work together with parents/carers in resolving any difficulties, but we are also committed to improving attendance levels at Lawn Manor Academy.

 The target attendance figure for all pupils is a minimum of 98% attendance.
 Pupils will be informed of their Attendance Group each week in ILEARN, according to the Attendance Diamond below.

 Regular attendance is also a legal requirement.
 There are a number of important steps that parents/carers can take to ensure your child maintains a high level of attendance:

 - Ensure your child attends every day, on time, equipped and ready to learn.
 School begins at 8.40am; arrival after this time will result in a C4 same-day detention.